-- Train for a Career in Biomedical Engineering: Training to be a Purdue biomedical engineer requires engineering science, analysis, and design knowledge and skills applied within the context of biological and medical conditions in order to improve human health.
-To learn more about what we are preparing you to accomplish within the first few years after graduation check out the Weldon School's Program Educational Objectives.
+- Why a Career in Biomedical Engineering?: Training to be a Purdue biomedical engineer requires engineering science, analysis, and design knowledge and skills applied within the context of biological and medical conditions in order to improve human health.
+Check out what our students have to say in our Student Spotlights.

 - Experiential Learning: Opportunities abound to enhance your education: conduct research with faculty in one of our signature areas, gain experience through a Weldon internship or co-op program, or study abroad.